nadrino/kotor-walkthrough/kotor2/walkthrough/04_Dantooine/05_Dantooine.md

       - I thought teachings of the Sith came from Korriban.
       - Do you have any ideas?
       - I had other questions.
-    - Can you tell me about the <FullName> Crystal?
     - `CANCELED -> same above` I had questions about how Revan amassed such a huge force against the Republic. `!c_influence_bet(6, 35, 65)`
     - Did you know Revan? `> +3 infl !`
       - Where did Revan come from?